yiqun-liu/serverless-faas-workbench/instrument/README.md

 * network information tracked is limited (only information about sockets)
 * the thread might slow down some workloads significantly
 * fine-grained instrument codes need to be inserted into function source code, manually
+* monitor methods are not thread-safe: need caller-side synchronization if used to monitor multi-threaded program

 ## Experiences